gee-community/qgis-earthengine-plugin/README.md

 ![Add Sentinel-2 image](https://raw.githubusercontent.com/gee-community/qgis-earthengine-plugin/master/media/add_map_layer.png)

 ### FAQ

+Q: How to reset your authentication settings (and also fix some authentication errors)?

+A: Delete the credentials file and re-authenticate.
+The credentials file is located at:

+> Windows: C:\Users\USER\.config\earthengine\credentials
+> Linux: /home/USER/.config/earthengine/credentials
+> MacOS: /Users/USER/.config/earthengine/credentials

-Q: I am getting authentication errors, what can I do?
+Q: I am still getting authentication errors, what should I do?

 A: Try installing the Google Earth Engine [command line client](https://developers.google.com/earth-engine/command_line).
 Run the `earthengine authenticate` command.
 This resets the authentication credentials and solves most authentication errors.